GeniusJoyTech/livestream/replit.md

 ## User Preferences
 None specified yet.

+## Production Recommendations
+### Data Durability
+The current JSON file-based storage has limitations:
+- **Risk**: Can lose up to 5 activity entries (~10 seconds) in crash scenarios
+- **Corruption risk**: Mid-write failures can corrupt the entire log
+- **Performance**: O(n) file rewrites under sustained load

+**Recommended for production**: Migrate to PostgreSQL for:
+- ACID guarantees and crash safety
+- Better performance under load
+- No data loss on crashes
+- Scalability for multiple broadcasters

+### Security
+- Change default admin credentials before deployment
+- Use strong JWT_SECRET (generate with `openssl rand -base64 32`)
+- Enable HTTPS in production
+- Implement rate limiting on API endpoints

 ## Notes
 - The broadcaster component (Python-based screen capture) is in `public/broadcaster/` but not part of the web application
 - The application uses STUN server (stun.l.google.com:19302) for NAT traversal
 - Health check runs every 60 seconds (1 minute), removes peers inactive for more than 2 minutes
+- Activity storage uses JSON files for simplicity; migrate to PostgreSQL for production use
+- Excel exports require JWT authentication